310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p1.md

 {% endbubble %}

 {% bubble Keito v2 %}
 Indeed.
-There seems to have existed one in the distant past, but at one point no one had inherited the position, and it eventually disappeared….
+There seems to have existed one in the distant past, but at one point no one had inherited the position, and it eventually disappeared…

 And then it was kept in this strange limbo of whether or not it actually existed for the longest time.